-That was such a great experience, and he brought late Jaki Liebezeit with him.
+That was such a great experience!
+He also brought the late Jaki Liebezeit with him.
 Jah and Jaki together were pure, just pure magic.
-John (Jah) on his ovation bass, the amp full-on, his fingers whispering to the strings on his guitar, Jaki with a tiny minimal drum set, no pedals, even playing his bass drum with his sticks. both of them artistically so generous.
-Jaki was very introvert and most of the time John was talking on behalf of them both, but with a very deep respect for his friend and fellow musician.
+John [Jah] on his ovation bass, the amp full-on, his fingers whispering to the strings on his guitar, Jaki with a tiny minimal drum set, no pedals, even playing his bass drum with his sticks.
+Both of them are artistically so generous.
+Jaki was very introverted and most of the time John was talking on behalf of them both, but with a very deep respect for his friend and fellow musician.
 At the end of that session, John went back home to England by train and Jaki stayed a bit longer to avoid traffic jams as he came from Germany by car.
 And then, all of a sudden, he started talking and talking and talking, and then he stayed for another day.
 These have been and still are by far the most amazing rhythm sections I’ve ever worked on.

-What do you think about talent shows like The X Factor?
+What do you think of talent shows like The X Factor?

 I don’t watch much TV so I’m not familiar enough with it to have an opinion.

-Your country, Belgium, is trilingual Dutch, French and German; which language are you most attached to, and why did you choose to sing in English?
+Belgium is a trilingual country with Dutch, French and German recognised; what language are you most attached to, and why do you sing in English?

-I’m most attached to Flemish, my native language, which is a dialect of Dutch, influenced by both French and English but with a pronunciation closer to English rather than French or Dutch.
-As there are only a handful of people left who still speak Flemish, it seemed like I had no option to sing in Flemish.
+I’m most attached to Flemish, my native language, which is a dialect of Dutch influenced by both French and English but with a pronunciation closer to English rather than French or Dutch.
+Since there are only a handful of people left who still speak Flemish, it seemed like I didn’t have the option to sing in Flemish.

-I love the UK and its rich cultural identity but I don’t get Brexit, and the answer to what Brexit really is about is probably as obscene as the answer to the following question – and just to be clear, I’m referring to the US now: so, how can anyone who is guilty of bigotry, openly sexist, racist and extremely narcissistic be the best option to lead a nation and represent the people?
-It’s shameful and sad.
-It’s not about the people as it should be, and the Covid-19 crisis has painfully revealed that.
+I love the UK and its rich cultural identity but I don’t get Brexit, and the answer to what Brexit really is probably obscene, shameful and sad.
+It’s not about the people as it should be, and the 2020 crisis painfully revealed that.